About Us

 Independent, Egalitarian, and Inclusive

 The Shtibl Minyan is entirely independent and lay-led.
 All of us bring different skills and talents, with the common goal of building and maintaining a sacred community.
-For that reason, all members may lead or participate in every aspect of our services and events, and we welcome all regardless of gender, age, race, sexual orientation, gender identity, gender expression, or special needs.
-Again, we welcome you to contact us if you have additional questions.
+For that reason, all members may lead or participate in every aspect of our services and events, and we welcome all regardless of gender, age, race, sexual orientation, gender expression, or special needs.

 What is a “Shtibl”?